 Here is how it works…

-If the puppy cries/howls/barks or is otherwise stressed out for an hour in the crate on the 1st night, then we know we need to take crate training much slower and keep the puppy for a week if crate training and send the puppy to Alyssa to continue the crate training/house training and begin the Foundational work.
+If the puppy cries/howls/barks or is otherwise stressed out in the crate, then we know we need to take crate training slower and keep the puppy for a bit longer.

 However, if on the 1st night in the crate, the puppy whines for 10-15 mins but then settles down for the night, s/he moves right into the Foundations work.